tmhn/Sparta/foundations/5-control-flow/README.md

 ### If

-In the above example we used the word if to show that we had a decision to make.
-Luckily for us most languages do aswell.
+In the above example we used the word "if" to show that we had a decision to make.
+Luckily for us most programming languages do aswell.
 It looks like this.

 ```javascript
 if ( thingToTest ) {
 	// code to run if thingToTest is true
 }
 ```
-The curvey brackets () contain the test.
+The curvy brackets () contain the test.
 If what we put in there evaluates ( simplifies down ) to be true then the code in the curly brackets {} will be run.
 Copy the following in to the flow.js file.

 ```javascript
 var money_in_my_pocket = 20;